 About cruising Halong Bay

-Don’t miss: Kayaking, hiking up to the vantage points, and enjoying the view from the room.
-Our boat had two decks of cabins and we were originally booked into a deluxe room on the bottom but were upgraded as our cruise was not even near full to a premium room with a balcony.
-I was delighted we were as it was better for enjoying the view.
+Kayaking, hiking up to the vantage points, and enjoying the view from the room.
+Our boat had two decks of cabins and we were originally booked into a deluxe room on the bottom.
+Luckily, we got an upgrade as our cruise was quiet to a premium room with a balcony.
+I was delighted as it was better for enjoying the view.

-Other activities: Some cruises, usually ones for two nights, also include activities such as: a visit to an oyster pearl farm, visit to the floating villages (although this is becoming much rarer), and biking around Cat Ba Island (the largest island)
+Some cruises, usually ones for two nights, also include a variety of activities we didn’t do.
+These include a visit to an oyster pearl farm, visit to the floating villages (although this is becoming much rarer), and biking around Cat Ba Island (the largest island).

-Feel free to skip: Sunrise Tai Chi, squid fishing (I do wonder if anyone ever catches anything with this but I’m sure it was entertaining for the crew to watch us all trying), the cooking lesson if you’ve had one of these with any other day trips (I think we were spring roll and banh xeo experts by this point).
+Sunrise Tai Chi and squid fishing (I do wonder if anyone ever catches anything with this but I’m sure it was entertaining for the crew to watch us all trying).
+The cooking lesson can be skipped if you’ve had one of these with any other day trips.
+We were spring roll and banh xeo experts by this point.

-The downsides: Being on a schedule and being herded around wasn’t for me, as was being at the sights with hordes of other tourists.
-The food on ours was hit or miss (great buffets for some meals/mediocre set menu for others), and drinks aren’t included and are overpriced on most cruises.
+Being on a schedule and herded around wasn’t for me, as was being at the sights with hordes of other tourists.
+The food on our cruise was hit or miss (great buffets for some meals/mediocre set menu for others).
+Also drinks aren’t included and are overpriced on most cruises.

 Make sure you read the recent reviews of the specific tour/boat you are going on, they can vary in quality.
 Our cruise wasn’t the height of luxury, but it was clean and comfortable, and the boat was kept in good order/looked fairly new or refurbished.

 This isn’t always the case.
 Also be aware that some travel agencies will tell you that your first option is sold out to try to sell you something more expensive.
 Shop around and do your research.
 For example, two girls on our boat booked the honeymoon suite after being told the premium cabins had sold out.
 In reality, half the cabins were empty.